NimithaRamesh/CSC415_Assignment-1/README.md

 -drag the file "Display.html" to a browser (Firefox).

 -Open the "console" in Firefox.
 To do that, Right click on the browser, then "Inspect Element (Q)", then click on Console.

+-the "console" is to see the changing state when you are running a process(es).

 Steps 5: